Contact Us

 Risk Management

-At MJC, our president is the chief executive of risk management to mitigate and reduce substantial risks to the business, ensuring continuous operation.
-A Compliance Risk Management Committee has been set up to monitor activities throughout the Group, ensuring that each department’s risk management activities remain appropriate to any risks that may occur.
+At the MJC group, President and Representative Director is the chief executive of risk management to mitigate and reduce substantial risks to the business, ensuring continuous operation.

-The committee reports their findings to the Management Board, then the Board of Directors deliberates them.
+The committee reports their findings to the Management Committee, then the Board of Directors deliberates them.

 Strategy